sp9k/monster/docs/tutorial.md

 We are careful not to decrement the timer if it's already 0 here.
 If we did, the timer would overflow and we'd have to be very lucky to press the joystick on the exact frame where the timer is `0`.

 Assemble and run again.
-Press fire to cycle through the characters in `chars.s`; any changes you made with the UDG editor should now appear in the moving sprite.
+Press fire to cycle through the characters in `CHARS.S`; any changes you made with the UDG editor should now appear in the moving sprite.

 ## Symbol viewer